iaguilarmartin/iaguilarmartin.com/README.md

 - Upload images to Cloudinary and optimize them.
 - Create a PWA and cache some information using service workers.
-- Apply performance improvements by analysing critical rendering path.
+- Apply performance improvements by analyzing critical rendering path.

 ### New section